burning489/tmd/README.md

 - [ ] use gen_v to calculate the eigenpais of current 3 results
   - all zero: index-0, any direction is ascent direction and eigenvalues are positive
   - single circle in one phase: index-4, with smallest positive eigenvalue 0.026, which is likely to be zero, energy decreases along the corresponding (4+1) eigenvectors, the 0.026 eigenpair might require discussion
-  - double circle in one phase: index-8, requires more discussion, cannot see information from v
+  - double circles in one phase: index-8, requires more discussion, cannot see information from v
 - [ ] rerun the upward search with corrected switch sentence
 - [ ] with computed exact index of the results, try downward search
 - [ ] if the above not working, remove the elastic part and retry